GlobalPathogenAnalysisService/gpas-cli/README.md

 export GPAS_READITANDKEEP_PATH=path/to/readItAndKeep
 ```

-#### With a single executable (upload functionality only)
+#### With PyInstaller

-Upload functionality mirroring `gpas upload` is also available as single file Linux, MacOS and Windows executables for each release.
+Single file Linux, MacOS and Windows executables are generated for each release.
 These are intended for distribution with the GUI client but may be used independently.
 These can be downloaded from the 'Artifacts' section of each workflow run listed here: https://github.com/GlobalPathogenAnalysisService/gpas-cli/actions/workflows/distribute.yml